santilococo/oni2/README.md

 ### Arch-based distributions <a name="download-arch"></a>

-Download the AUR package [onvim2-bin](https://aur.archlinux.org/packages/onivim2-bin) with the AUR helper of your choice.
+Download [onvim2-bin](https://aur.archlinux.org/packages/onivim2-bin) or [onivim2-nightly-bin](https://aur.archlinux.org/packages/onivim2-nightly-bin) with the AUR helper of your choice.

 ### Other distributions <a name="download-other"></a>